Devrock2847/SoulBowl_Website/README.md

--Add location map to the contact page with address -Admin promotion priviledges as currently only admin is hardcoded -Possibly change the homepage carosel to display random images from the database
+-Add location map to the contact page with address -Admin promotion priviledges as currently only admin is hardcoded -Possibly change the homepage carosel to display random images from the database -Added to basket notification
+-Ability to change quantity in basket/checkout